Why Social Media is Important to Accountants

 No longer can practices trying to attract small business accounts rely on just search engine results as a source of lead generation and website traffic.
 The real-time results are getting preferred positioning - and, as a result, more search traffic.

-Which Social Media Platform is Right for my Practice?
+Which Social Media Platform is Right for my Accounting Practice?

 Before starting any social media strategy, you need to determine which social networks are right for your firm.
 A basic rule is to consider what each network offers and how you can benefit from their resources.
 It's also good to think about which platforms you currently use.
 Sometimes sticking with a platform you already know is more effective than trying to reinvent the wheel and learn a new one.